Kong/docs.konghq.com/app/2.1.x/clustering.md

 Kong to serve read queries from a separate database instance.

 One of the common use cases of this feature is to deploy Kong with the Amazon Aurora service as backend storage.
-As Aurora natively supports read only instances, enable the read-only connection support in Kong greatly reduces the load on the main database instance as read-only queries are no longer sent to it.
+Because Aurora natively supports read only instances, enable the read-only connection support in Kong greatly reduces the load on the main database instance as read-only queries are no longer sent to it.